 Rocky Mountain National Park, Colorado

 Rocky Mountain National Park is a natural wonderland that will leave you breathless with its majestic alpine views, abundant wildlife, and extensive network of hiking trails.
 Take a drive on Trail Ridge Road, the highest paved road in the U.S., and soak up the unparalleled panoramic vistas of mountains and valleys.
-The park has implemented a reservation system from May 26 to October 22 to ensure a smooth and enjoyable visit.
+The park has implemented a reservation system from late May through mis October to ensure a smooth and enjoyable visit.
 Choose from two reservation options depending on the areas you want to explore, with the first providing access to the entire park and Bear Lake Road from 5 a.m. to 6 p.m. and the second allowing access to the park without Bear Lake Road from 9 a.m. to 2 p.m.
 A limited number of permits are available the day before your visit starting at 5 p.m., accounting for about 40% of the total permits.
 Secure your reservation on the park’s website for a non-refundable fee of $2 from Recreation.gov.

 Shenandoah National Park, Virginia